r-dube/solarwinds/docs/_posts/2021-01-07-microsoft-news.md

 ---
 In this post, we will summarize news on the SolarWinds hack from Microsoft's perspective.

-Microsoft updates posts in place, but maintains the original date of the post.
-In many instances Microsoft also includes revision histories on its posts.
-In the summary below, we list sources by their original post date.
+Microsoft updates posts in place but maintains the original date of the post.
+In many instances, Microsoft also includes revision histories on its posts.
+In the notes below, we list sources by their original post date.

 #### Dec 13, 2020 [^msft20201213], [^msft20201213-2]
 * Described the attacker as a nation-state